Why don’t people listen?

 Part 1 covered issues around Hierarchies.

-Part 2 covered issues around how you cannot expect that the message you send is the message received.
+Part 2 covered issues around how you communicate, the message you think you deliver is not what is received

-I put forward five answers to the question.
+Here are five potential answers to the question.
 I discuss this communication issue in the context of change initiatives.

 - Reinforcement.
 Find what people think and reinforce what they think already, moving the context toward your idea.

 - Relevance.
 If the idea is not relevant to the people you want to convince it will be Filtered.
 Relevance talks to values, role and timing of communication.

 - Relationship.
 Unless the receiver of a message trusts you they are much less likely to pay much attention to you.